An Antipodean travel company serving World Travellers since 1983

 Black Opal was first discovered in the area in the 1870s but the finds were indiscriminate and the district was not recognised as an important opal field.
 As such, it wasn’t until 1901 that Jack Murray, a boundary rider, became the first registered miner at Lightning Ridge.

-The parcel was sold for $30 to Ted Murphy, who delighted with the beauty of opal promised a supplement to follow, later becoming the first resident opal buyer in Lightning Ridge.
+The parcel of shimmering gemstones was sold for $30 to Ted Murphy, who delighted with the beauty of opal promised a supplement to follow, later becoming the first resident opal buyer in Lightning Ridge.
 With news of the successful sale, many of Nettleton’s mates followed him back to the Ridge chasing their own fortunes.
-Nettleton has since been attributed with being a major factor in developing the industry and is commemorated with a life-sized bronze statue in the town, the “Spirit of Lightning Ridge”.
+Nettleton has since been attributed with being a major factor in developing the underground mines and the industry.
+Nettleton is commemorated with a life-sized bronze statue in the town, the “Spirit of Lightning Ridge“.

 Development of the Town

-Throughout the 20th century Lightning Ridge became increasingly popular attracting thousands to its mines in search of the precious opal, in turn developing a rich character that it maintains today.
+Throughout the 20 th century Lightning Ridge town became increasingly popular attracting thousands of people from Sydney and beyond to its underground mines in search of the precious opal, in turn developing a rich character that it maintains today.
 From the beginning the community was multicultural as the lure of opal brought miners from around the world hoping to strike it rich.